Can You Bisque and Glaze Fire Pottery at the Same Time?

 - Cracks and Explosions in the kiln.
 Because single firing uses a water-based glaze on top of a greenware piece, some errors can occur.
 When not done correctly, moisture and impurities can become trapped inside, creating cracks and an explosion in the kiln.

 - Damage during glazing.
 Your pot can also be damaged in the glazing process.
-Bisque firing enhances the durability of the ceramic so that glazing is a more effortless experience.
+Bisque firing enhances the ceramic’s durability, making glazing a more effortless experience.
 By eliminating this and only using a single firing process, you then have to glaze delicate greenware.

-Some artists prefer single firing because of the time it saves and because it makes a cohesive process.
+Some artists prefer single firing because it saves time and makes the process cohesive.
 When done correctly, a single firing can save the artist time and energy.
 Because you’re loading the kiln once, single firing is a great way to cut down on the time and energy spent loading the kiln.

-You can save electricity costs and wear & tear on your Kiln.
-You also have less dust in your studio if you sand bisque fired clay.
+You can save on electricity costs and wear & tear on your Kiln.
+You also have less dust in your studio if you sand bisque-fired clay.

 How To Single Fire Pottery Effectively